kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 The full [prelude](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c#file-task_mod-rs) code.

 Which means I can use all public items from this module.

 The line `pub use ::function_name::named;` refers to re-exporting the named macro or function from the external crate function_name.
-My idea was to use it for generating a file name on the fly in order to provide a file name for writing it down as a parquet file (it was at the beginning of my Rust journey) however, `use` cannot be used to dynamically retrieve the name of a function and store it as file name at runtime.
+My idea was to use it for generating a file name on the fly in order to provide a file name for writing it down as a parquet file (it was at the beginning of my Rust journey) however, `use` cannot be used to dynamically retrieve the name of a function and store it as file name with writing the result of the calculation at runtime.

 In theory, what it does: